ahmedzbyr/taealam/terraform_examples/datastream_mysql_to_bq_thru_proxy/README.md

 ![datastream_pxy_gce_proxy_node](https://ahmedzbyr.gitlab.io/images/datastream_pxy_gce_proxy_node.png)

-## Step 6: Create Private connection to GCE proxy node.
+## Step 6: Create Private connection to GCE proxy node

 Private connectivity is the term used to describe a special, direct link that connects our Virtual Private Cloud (VPC) network with Datastream's own private network.
 This arrangement enables Datastream to seamlessly communicate with our resources via internal IP addresses.
 Choosing private connectivity means we are setting up a private, secure channel on the Datastream network, exclusively for our use, without sharing it with other customers.